 2022 World Cup Betting Odds

-The early World Cup betting odds have two South American powerhouses as the favorites to lift the most sought after trophy in the world of sports.
-Brazil and Argentina come into the tournament with plenty of flaws, but their upside is undeniable with Neymar and Messi leading their respective sides.
-Here is a look at the full list of World Cup futures odds heading into Qatar 2022.
+The pre-tournament World Cup betting odds had the two South American powerhouses as the favorites to lift the most sought after trophy in the world of sports.
+Brazil and Argentina came into the tournament with plenty of flaws, but they understandably received a ton of respect in the markets before the tournament.
+Here is a look at the full list of World Cup futures odds that were out there heading into Qatar 2022.

 Where is the 2022 World Cup Taking Place?